MohamedHossam300/disney-plus-clone/README.md

 ## Details

-this is a frontend project that connected with a simple Backend that fetch movies data from database, Signup and auth.
+this is a frontend project using React, Redux that connected with a simple Backend that fetch movies data from database, Signup and auth.